 Date of death: December 20, 1963

-Thomas Hall O'Brien was admitted to the Naval Academy from At large on July 23, 1951 at age 19 years 7 months.
+Thomas Hall O'Brien was admitted to the Naval Academy with an At Large appointment on July 23, 1951 at age 19 years 7 months.

 He voluntarily resigned from the Naval Academy on August 20, 1952.

 Thomas was killed in a crash of his T-28 in Florida with the 6th Fighter Squadron on December 20, 1963.
 He is buried in Ft.
 Rosecrans National Cemetery.

 His loss was noted in the March 1964 Shipmate, incorrectly, as occurring in Korea.

 Thomas H. O’Brien was on the freshman 1950 basketball team, a member of the Tizoc Club (wrestling), president of Kappa Alpha fraternity and was one of the most distinguished cadets in the Air Force ROTC, having won the Air Force Association Award in 1953.